 CCR 094 - Studio 121 3 Credits

 Integrates and contextualizes reading and writing strategies tailored to co-requisite ENG 121 coursework.
 Students will read and understand complex materials, and respond to ideas and information through writing informative and/or persuasive texts.
-(Contact hours - 45)

 CHE Chemistry